kaplanski/cpkgmgr/README.md

 # pkgmgr - a lightweight package manager

 **pkgmgr** is a lightweight package manager which installs
-packages to a folder inside the user's home directory.
+packages into a folder inside the users home directory.
 It's purpose is to have ones favorite software installed
 without needing root access or changing the system.